Functional Neurology: What It Is and What Patients Need to Know

 - The difference between neurologists and functional neurologists

 - Which discipline is better for which types of brain injuries and conditions

 - What your other options are (if neither is appealing to you).

-Note: If you’re experiencing symptoms that won’t go away after a concussion, we can help.
+If you’re experiencing symptoms that won’t go away after a concussion, we can help.
 On average, our patients improve by 75% after treatment.
-To learn about diagnosis and treatment options, sign up for a free consultation.
+To learn about diagnosis and treatment options, schedule a consultation.

 What Is Functional Neurology?

 Functional neurology is a treatment discipline for various neurological disorders.
 Functional neurologists may have subspecialties, but in general, they treat brain injury patients, degenerative disorders (such as dementia), movement disorders, vestibular challenges (i.e. balance and dizziness issues), or any other neurological disease or disorder of unknown origin (typically something that traditional doctors have not been able to diagnose and treat successfully).

 Functional neurology does not include surgery or pharmaceutical solutions, but may employ some combination of chiropractic manipulation, various therapies, and recommended lifestyle changes.

 The explanation which functional neurology provides for neurological disorders is still a hypothesis and difficult to convey in plain language, but here’s the short version based on a recent review of functional neurology.